 Some of Sri Lanka’s disabled children find a home

-The smoking ban is being praised by health advocates, but is bitterly opposed by many business owners and smokers, some of whom see the move as a government attempt to impose religious moral values on the entire population.
+The ban is being praised by health advocates, but bitterly opposed by those who see the move as an attempt to impose religious moral values.

-Ancient sect struggles to survive on both sides of Israeli-Palestinian divide
+The ancient sect on both sides of Israeli-Palestinian divide

-Both Israeli and Palestinian but neither Jew nor Arab, the Samaritans perform a delicate balancing act of neutrality in a region where almost every aspect of daily life is dictated by politics.
+Both Israeli and Palestinian but neither Jew nor Arab, the Samaritans survive by performing a delicate balancing act of neutrality.

 Egypt’s poor girls slave as maids for rich